MusicBoxLlc/MusicBOX/musicbox/README.md

-# Your Music App
+# MusicBOX

-Your Music App is a platform that connects music enthusiasts with talented artists for live performances and bookings.
+MusicBox is a platform that connects music enthusiasts with talented artists for live performances and bookings.

 ## Features